reheat egg rolls

 The right temperature is actually the key to success in this case.
 The oven should be warm enough to restore a crispy texture, but again not too much so that the rolls do not burn.

 In which case, you could have hard and inedible armor.
-So, turn the oven to 350 degrees F and let it heat up thoroughly.
+So, turn the toaster oven to 350 degrees F and let it heat up thoroughly.

 Step 2: Arrange the Egg Rolls on a Baking Sheet and Start Warming Up

-Arrange the egg rolls on a baking sheet so that each has enough space.
+Arrange the egg rolls on a baking tray so that each has enough space.
 Do not load them on top of each other.
 Then, when the oven is completely preheated, put the egg rolls inside and let it bake for 3 minutes.

 Open the oven and flip over each of the rolls to heat evenly on all sides.
 Return to baking for an additional 3 minutes.
 This should be just enough time for the egg rolls to be nicely heated inside and for the crust to remain crispy.